ByAUJay

 C) Gasless retail checkout across Base

-Goal: Convert USDC.e on Base to stable at best price, no native gas required, and settle within 90 seconds.
+Convert USDC.e on Base to stable at the best price, without needing any native gas, and wrap it all up within 90 seconds.

 Implementation notes, gotchas, and emerging best practices

-- UniswapX uses different auction mechanisms per chain (Exclusive Dutch on Ethereum, Dutch on Arbitrum, Priority Gas on Base/Unichain).
-Your compiler should tune decay curves and exclusivity windows per chain. (docs.uniswap.org)
+- UniswapX has different auction setups depending on the chain (like Exclusive Dutch on Ethereum, Dutch on Arbitrum, and Priority Gas on Base/Unichain).
+Your compiler should adjust decay curves and exclusivity windows based on the chain. (docs.uniswap.org)

-- CoW’s Programmatic Order Framework (ComposableCoW) lets you encode TWAPs, stop losses, and DAO automations with O(1) gas for create/replace/delete and ERC‑1271 validation.
-Great for treasury runbooks. (docs.cow.fi)
+- CoW’s Programmatic Order Framework (ComposableCoW) is the way to go.
+It allows you to set up TWAPs, stop losses, and DAO automations with just O(1) gas for creating, replacing, or deleting orders and validating with ERC‑1271.
+Perfect for treasury runbooks. (docs.cow.fi)

-- CoW solvers are bonded and compete for surplus; 1inch resolvers are verified and governance‑tuned (note the Oct 2025 proposal to remove the 5% UP threshold in favor of NFT‑based due diligence); UniswapX fillers are permissionless.
-Your compiler should select the best venue per intent and maintain a rolling scorecard. (docs.cow.fi)
+- CoW solvers are bonded and in a competition for surplus.
+1inch resolvers are verified and governance-tuned (and don’t forget about the Oct 2025 proposal to drop the 5% UP threshold in favor of NFT-based due diligence); UniswapX fillers are open for anyone.
+Your compiler should pick the best venue based on intent and keep a running scorecard. (docs.cow.fi)

-- With ERC‑7683 the settler defines verification economics.
-Across’s aggregated optimistic verification cuts gas by repaying relayers in batches; measure the latency/capital tradeoff and expose it as a user‑visible knob. (across.to)
+- With ERC‑7683, the settler is the one defining the verification economics.
+Across’s aggregated optimistic verification saves gas by paying relayers in batches; just measure the latency/capital tradeoff and make it user-friendly. (across.to)

-- SUAVE/MEV‑Share let you specify data‑sharing policies and refunds.
-When unavailable, favor private relays and batch auctions (CoW) to limit information leakage. (docs.flashbots.net)
+- SUAVE/MEV‑Share give you control over data-sharing policies and refunds.
+When those aren’t available, lean towards private relays and batch auctions (CoW) to minimize info leaks. (docs.flashbots.net)

-- If you adopt EIP‑3074 for “sponsored” flows, ensure invoker safety, explicit per‑call scopes, and revocation UX.
-The EIP itself warns about insecure/buggy invokers—build revocation one‑click into your wallet. (eips.ethereum.org)
+- If you’re going for EIP‑3074 for “sponsored” flows, make sure to prioritize invoker safety, have explicit scopes for each call, and create a smooth revocation experience.
+The EIP itself sounds a warning about insecure or buggy invokers--so definitely make revocation one-click easy in your wallet. (eips.ethereum.org)

 A reference pipeline (what to build first)

-- Permit2 approval + witness coupling for any token flow. (docs.uniswap.org)
+- Permit2 approval and witness coupling are set up for any token flow. (docs.uniswap.org)

-- SUAVE/MEV‑Share OFA integration with refund splits; fallbacks to private relays. (docs.flashbots.net)
+- We’ve got the SUAVE/MEV-Share OFA integration rolling out, complete with refund splits and backup options to private relays.
+Check it out for more details! (docs.flashbots.net)

 How this improves KPIs you care about